movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 a fixed point.
 It pins a replaced metadata block only after its reference count reaches zero.
 Commit preparation also rewrites block-group usage and dirty root items until delayed references and allocator state stop changing.
-Data references and durable transaction publication remain unfinished, so the full commit path is not enabled.
+The durable commit path writes finalized metadata, forces it through the device cache, writes all readable superblock mirrors, forces a second cache barrier, and only then publishes the generation in memory.
+Data references remain unfinished, so the full path is not exposed through VFS operations.

 Regular file reads use sector-sized buffers indexed by `(vnode, file offset)`.
 `VOP_STRATEGY` fills a logical buffer from inline, hole, uncompressed, or